manasanoolu7/manasanoolu7/README.md

 ## I'm a Wife, Mother, Developer, and Teacher!!

 - 🌱 I’m currently doing internship with BeCode.org
-- 👯 I’m looking for a job in Data Science
 - 🥅 2021 Goals: publish papers in SI journals, find job in Data Science/ Machine Learning
 - ⚡ Fun fact: I like Table Tennis and Indian Classical Dance